jermification/jermification.github.io/docs/faq.md

 ---
 title: "FAQ"
-description: Answers to commonly asked questions about ___.
+description: Answers to commonly asked questions about Sideloading.
 ---